+The organisation of consumption, which here is understood in its widest possible sense, will consist of two fundamental elements, Accounting and Distribution.
+Accounting will be handled by the Bank for Cash-and-Goods Credit, which will become a section of the distributive agency.

-All existing banks will be socialised and will merge with the Bank for Cash-and-Goods Credit. this, in addition to its statistical functions, will perform all the usual banking operations which, of course, will change in accordance with the new economic structure of the country.
-The Bank will be the organic liaison between the communistic economy and the individualistic units, particularly the agricultural units, as well as with either to die of starvation or to emigrate, or else to depend on the charity of their commune, if the latter choose to practice it. the whole of the product of their industry to the public warehouses; the same will apply to the industrialised agricultural units and the rural communes, with the difference however, that the latter will deliver to the public warehouses not the entire product of their labour but only that part which forms the excess over what is required for the satisfaction of the needs of the rural commune itself or of the composite agro-industrial community.
+Within the orbit of the communistic system of national economy all producers' communes (free factories, plants and workshops) will deliver the whole of the product of their industry to the public warehouses; the same will apply to the industrialised agricultural units and the rural communes, with the difference however, that the latter will deliver to the public warehouses not the entire product of their labour but only that part which forms the excess over what is required for the satisfaction of the needs of the rural commune itself or of the composite agro-industrial community.